empro-marioschillermann/playground-test-only-driven/README.md

-# test-only-driven
+# Test Only Driven

-Write tests and let Copilot create the implementation
+The goal is only to write the tests and Copilot should create the complete implementation from them.